 - Gap-free interior so the child’s fingers and toes can’t get caught.

-- Safety considerations for strollers
+- Safety considerations for strollers To reduce the risk of injury:

 - Use the safety harness – even for short trips